Pre-medical Frequently Asked Questions (FAQ)

 A. Letters of evaluation are an important part of your application to medical school.
 Since the admission committee members at the medical schools do not know you personally, they rely heavily on the comments from people who do know you and are in a position to comment on your potential to complete the medical school curriculum and become a competent and caring physician.

-Most medical schools require a Committee Letter or a minimum of three letters of evaluation.
-Committee letters of evaluation are generally preferred, but if a student opts to obtain individual letters of evaluation, it is advisable to include at least two academic evaluations (at least one from the sciences) and at least one non-academic evaluation (employer, volunteer coordinator, a physician under which you have worked).
-To learn more about PSU’s Health Sciences Advising Committee Letter Service, see the “Committee Letter” link at the left menu.
+Most medical schools require a Committee/Adviser Letter or a minimum of three letters of evaluation.
+The goal of committee or adviser letters of evaluation is to provide additional insight into the candidates preparation and skills, while also demonstrating that the applicant has been engaged in the advising process to prepare for their application.
+If a student opts to obtain individual letters of evaluation, it is advisable to include at least two academic evaluations (at least one from the sciences) and at least one non-academic evaluation (employer, volunteer coordinator, a physician under which you have worked).
+To learn more about PSU’s Health Sciences Advising Letter Service, see the link at the left menu.

 Q. What is an “application cycle”?